Skip to main content

 Drink bottled or boiled water

-Tap water in Fiji is generally not safe to drink.
-Stick to bottled or boiled water to avoid waterborne illnesses.
+Tap water in Fiji generally isn't safe to drink.
+Stick to bottled or boiled water to avoid waterborne illness.

 HIGH